What is herpes?

 Prescription drugs taken orally, such as acyclovir, famciclovir, or valacyclovir have been developed to effectively treat herpes infections.
 These medications can be used to alleviate the symptoms of an outbreak and shorten its course or to suppress recurrences, reduce the number outbreaks and prevent spreading the disease.
 This type of treatment is not curative and can get expensive, especially if it is used daily to suppress outbreaks.

-What therapies does Dr. Weil recommend for herpes?
+What therapies for herpes does Dr. Weil recommend?

 - Dietary changes: Lysine is an amino acid that seems to inhibit the virus.
 You can get dietary L-lysine from foods such as yogurt, fish, potatoes and brewer’s yeast.
 At the same time, you should cut back on foods containing L-arginine, another amino acid that may promote outbreaks.
 These foods include chocolate, peas, nuts and seeds.